 As one decade draws to a close and another one begins, one thing we can count on is that digital marketing will continue to evolve at a breakneck pace.
-Innovations in technology, digital media, and platforms will drive the marketing space throughout 2020.
-In addition to new technologies, tweaks in Google and Facebook algorithms will also change the face of marketing as the year wears on.
-For anyone involved in the digital marketing space, the challenge will be to keep pace with the upcoming trends, so that their efforts continue to pay dividends.
+Innovations in technology, digital media, and platforms will be the drivers throughout 2020.
+In addition to new technologies, tweaks in Google and Facebook algorithms will also have a strong impact as the year wears on.
+For anyone involved in this space, the challenge will be to keep pace with all of the changes, so that their efforts continue to pay dividends.

 Chatbots are software programs designed to interact with website visitors and customers.
 Their main advantage is that they can communicate with site visitors and answer their questions in real-time.
 Companies usually use chat windows to answer frequently asked questions or to help users find what they need on their site.